Glen Drover: Megadeth (2004–2008)

-Metalusion (2008-2011)
+Metalusion (2008–2011)

 Drover recorded a ten-track instrumental CD.
 The album, titled Metalusion, was recorded sporadically over a 2-plus-year period.
 It was released on April 5, 2011.
 The album contained cover versions of songs from Al Di Meola, Jean Luc Ponty, Frank Zappa, as well as original material written by members Jim Gilmour and Paul Yee.

 Testament (2008, 2010)

-On October 22, 2008, Testament announced that they had recruited guitarist Glen Drover to fill in on their upcoming Mexican tour dates with Judas Priest, due to Alex Skolnick's prior commitment to the Trans-Siberian Orchestra.
-Also in March 2010, during the time of him trying to finally finish his album, Glen Drover played with Testament on the Megadeth, Testament, Exodus tour in the US and Canada, due to Alex Skolnick being away again during this time.
+On October 22, 2008, Testament announced that they had recruited Drover to fill in on their upcoming Mexican tour dates with Judas Priest, due to Alex Skolnick's prior commitment to the Trans-Siberian Orchestra.
+Also in March 2010, while he was trying to finally finish his album, Drover played with Testament on the Megadeth, Testament, Exodus tour in the US and Canada, due to Skolnick being away again during this time.

-Queensrÿche (2012-2013)
+Queensrÿche (2012–2013)

 After lead singer Geoff Tate was fired from the band Queensrÿche in June 2012, Tate announced his own lineup on September 1, 2012, which included Drover, but on November 23, 2012, Drover left the band, stating: "I was very excited about doing this gig initially, but learned in the past week or so that it's in my best interest not to do this right now. (...)
 I sincerely wish Geoff and the band all the luck on what they do in the future."
 Drover would later explain that: "[t]he musical direction of where Geoff wanted to go wasn't what I wanted to go forward with.
 I'm more into the first five Queensrÿche albums, the original template of the band.
 For me, when I think of the band, I think of those records."